7k8m/json.filed/HowDeferred.md

 As seen above, executers takes user processing as parameters of functions.This enables user processing throughout read/write file processing can be executed in deferred manner from callback of read/write file.
 And another important point is that executers are chained.<br/>
-Though chain of executers as whole is exeuted in deffered, each executers are executed in the sequence in the order of executer in chain.
+Though chain of executers as whole is exeuted in deffered, each executers are executed in the sequence by the order of executer in chain.
 This make it possible to program read after write as above code.